 The Snyder County Conservation District (SCCD) recently received funding via the Growing Greener Plus grant program to install fencing, livestock crossings, and vegetation plantings on streambanks through land under agricultural use.
 These buffers can help to preserve agricultural land from being washed downstream during storm events, and to improve stream water quality.

-If you are a landowner or farm operator in Snyder County that is experiencing streambank erosion, high-velocity floodwaters, or poor water quality, please contact Connor Steffen, SCCD Watershed Specialist, at (570) 837-3000 x8.
+If you are a landowner or farm operator in Snyder County that is experiencing streambank erosion, high-velocity floodwaters, or poor water quality, please ask for the SCCD Watershed Specialist, at (570) 837-3000.

 The program covers all expenses of supply and installation for the landowner/farmer.